stadium-software/full-width-top-bar/README.md

 # Full-Width TopBar

-Making the first row of any page stretch across the entire viewport makes applications look slicker.
-Here is some CSS to make this happen
+This module allows you to make the first row of any page stretch across the entire viewport

 ## Version
 1.0 - initial